Dyalog/HMon/docs/Protocol.md

 `{R}←(110⌶) Y`

-Specifies the machine "description", which will appear in [`Facts`](#host-fact) messages sent to the Health Monitor.
+Specifies the machine description which will appear in [`Facts`](#host-fact) messages sent to the Health Monitor.
+The default machine description is an empty string (`""`) until one is explicitly specified.

 Y is any array or namespace which can be serialised as JSON text.

-> [!NOTE]
-The machine description will be an empty string (`""`) if none is explicitly specified.

 > [!NOTE]
 > Dyalog 19.0 only: Y is a vector or scalar only; the "description" in the